openshift/origin-aggregated-logging/deployment/README.md

 * `IMAGE_VERSION`: Specify version for logging component images; e.g. for "docker.io/openshift/origin-logging-deployer:v1.1", set version "v1.1"
 * `ES_INSTANCE_RAM`: Amount of RAM to reserve per ElasticSearch instance (e.g. 1024M, 2G).
 Defaults to 8GB; must be at least 512M (Ref.: [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html#_memory).
 * `ES_CLUSTER_SIZE` (required): How many instances of ElasticSearch to deploy.
 At least 3 are needed for redundancy, and more can be used for scaling.
+* `FLUENTD_NODESELECTOR`: The nodeSelector to use for the Fluentd DaemonSet.
+Defaults to "logging-infra-fluentd=true".
 * `ENABLE_OPS_CLUSTER`: If "true", configure a second ES cluster and Kibana for ops logs.
 (See [below](#ops-cluster) for details.)
 * `KIBANA_OPS_HOSTNAME`, `ES_OPS_INSTANCE_RAM`, `ES_OPS_CLUSTER_SIZE`: Parallel parameters for the ops log cluster.